 Sell yourself and your style by completing the following sentence: “Clients and collaborators should come to me when they’re looking for…”

 Do you currently freelance, or are you working somewhere as part of a more permanent team?
 What are some of the pros and cons of this?

-I’m a freelancer and I love it!
-I get to collaborate with people with different skill sets every time and work on various style projects.
+I have several studios and directors I work with often, but I also enjoy hopping around to try new places.
+I love that I get to collaborate with people with different skill set and work on various style projects.
 Not every job is reel worthy, but whether it’s a killer project, a new client relationship, or a new trick in After Effects, I’m satisfied if I can finish a gig with something positive.
-Some months it becomes a weekly protocol for me to scramble for a job for the following week, and on top of that I usually don’t know what I’ll be working on until I walk into the studio.
 I’ve had tasks thrown at me where I had no idea how to do it, but those challenges and humps make me grow.
-It’s not a stable lifestyle, but I don’t want to be just cruising.
+It’s not necessary a stress-free lifestyle, but I don’t want to be just cruising.
 When things are rough, I tell myself to breathe and be patient because you never know what’s around the corner.

 Secret weapon: what’s your favorite tool in your arsenal (pen and paper?
 Program?
 Plug-in?) and why do you love it so much?

 In camera effects.
 It’s rare for me to get an opportunity to do this for client work, but maybe that’s one of the reasons why I love it so much.
 There are many dependent factors and because you’re not dealing with a computer program, you ultimately don’t know what to expect as a result.
 It takes patiences and many failures, but it’s just too satisfying when you achieve the result you were after, or when you come across happy accidents.

 Snapshot!
 Take a photo of your desk/work set-up.
 Why do you suppose you have things just so?